rilldata/rill/docs/docs/deploy/configure-connector-credentials.md

 sidebar_position: 10
 ---

-## Introduction

-Rill requires credentials to connect to remote sources such as private buckets in S3 or GCS.
+Rill requires credentials to connect to remote data sources such as private buckets in S3 or GCS.

 When running Rill locally, Rill attempts to find existing credentials configured on your computer.
 When deploying projects to Rill Cloud, you must explicitly provide service account credentials with correct access permissions.

 ## Updating connector credentials in Rill Cloud

-When you first deploy a project using `rill deploy`, you will be prompted to provide credentials for those remote sources in your project that require authentication.
+When you first deploy a project using `rill deploy`, you will be prompted to provide credentials for the remote sources in your project that require authentication.

-If you subsequently add sources that require new credentials (or if you input the wrong credentials during the initial deploy), you can update the cloud credentials by running:
+If you subsequently add sources that require new credentials (or if you input the wrong credentials during the initial deploy), you can update the credentials used by Rill Cloud by running:
 ```
 rill env configure
 ```